workergnome/ofSite2/README.md

 # ofSite2

-An internationalized site for OpenFrameworks.
+An internationalized site for openFrameworks.
 Built on the [Middleman](https://middlemanapp.com) framework for static sites.

 ## Installation Instructions